kaceo/vitepress-basic/source/book/alice-10.md

 Alice did not dare to disobey, though she felt sure it would all come wrong, and she went on in a trembling voice:⁠ —

-> “I passed by his garden, and marked, with one eye,<br>
+> “I passed by his garden, and marked, with one eye,\
-> How the Owl and the Panther were sharing a pie⁠ —<br>
+> &emsp;How the Owl and the Panther were sharing a pie⁠ —\
-> The Panther took piecrust, and gravy, and meat,<br>
+> The Panther took piecrust, and gravy, and meat,\
-> While the Owl had the dish as its share of the treat.<br>
+> &emsp;While the Owl had the dish as its share of the treat.\
-> When the pie was all finished, the Owl, as a boon,<br>
+> When the pie was all finished, the Owl, as a boon,\
-> Was kindly permitted to pocket the spoon:<br>
+> &emsp;Was kindly permitted to pocket the spoon:\
-> While the Panther received knife and fork with a growl,<br>
+> While the Panther received knife and fork with a growl,\
-> And concluded the banquet⁠ —”
+> &emsp;And concluded the banquet⁠ —”

 “What _is_ the use of repeating all that stuff,” the Mock Turtle interrupted, “if you don’t explain it as you go on?
 It’s by far the most confusing thing I ever heard!”